NEWS & ANALYSIS

 By Benjamin Morse

-An assisted living facility in Florida will pay $20,000 to end a U.S. Equal Employment Opportunity Commission suit alleging it fired a certified nursing assistant after learning she was pregnant, according to a federal court filing.
+A marine electronics supply company will pay nearly $53,000 to end a U.S. Equal Employment Opportunity Commission lawsuit alleging it allowed a supervisor to sexually harass an employee and fired her after she refused his advances, according to a Louisiana federal court filing.

 By Grace Elletson